• Skip to primary navigation

 Safety of Augmented Reality in Marine Environments

-Improving Safety for Industrial Graphical User Interfaces of Augmented Reality deployed on Wearable Devices
+Improving Safety for Industrial Graphical User Interfaces of Augmented Reality Deployed on Wearable Devices

-Researchers at Texas A&M are working with ABS to improve the understanding augmented reality (AR) wearable devices.
+Researchers at Texas A&M are working with ABS to improve the understanding of augmented reality (AR) wearable devices.
 The goal is to provide guidance on the hardware requirements to be fit-for-purpose in marine environments – elements such as environmental noise, illumination, bandwidth, internet connectivity, storage capacity, set-up requirements, and streaming capabilities.
 The focus is on the impact AR wearable devices have on hazard perception capabilities of the wearer.

 A laboratory was created in Texas A&M’s Laboratory for Ocean Innovation.
 Participants maneuvered through a mock-up of a ship, complete with tripping hazards, head knockers, etc. The navigation task was monitored with motion tracking while the participants engaged in the environment and with the virtual elements from the AR devices.

-© 2016–2025 American Bureau of Shipping (ABS) - Laboratory for Ocean Innovation (LOI) Log in
+© 2016–2025 ABS - Laboratory for Ocean Innovation Log in

 Texas A&M Engineering Experiment Station Logo